camall3n/depq/README.md

 A min-max heap implementation for a double ended priority queue with sort stability.
 Refer to the medium post [link](https://medium.com/@kiranbaktha2002/min-max-heaps-for-double-ended-priority-queue-b8a6b93997fb) for more details on the implementation and running time.

+Modified by Cameron Allen to add an optional maximum length parameter.

 # Usage
 <pre>
 from depq import DEPQ